gavinmcfarland/plugma/packages/website/content/docs/0-index/3-developer-tools.md

 # Developer tools

-Plugma comes with several developer tools to make developing plugins easier, with more coming soon.
+Plugma comes with several tools to make developing plugins easier, with more coming soon.

 ## Developer toolbar